Serviço Social da Indústria-SP (women's volleyball)

 Serviço Social da Indústria-SP Volei Feminino (SESI-SP) is a Brazilian women's volleyball club founded on 2011 based in São Paulo, Brazil and plays in the Brazilian Superliga.

 History

 Created by SESI-SP President Paulo Skaf in 2011 as one of the newest teams in Brazil.
 Their achievements include two championships in São Paulo Cup.
+There have been 99 games played by the team.

 They won the 14th edition of the South American Volleyball Club Championship women's edition in February 2014 to qualify for the 8th edition of the FIVB Women's Volleyball Club World Championship which was held in Zurich, Switzerland on May 7 to 11, 2014.